iqbalmohomed/clampify/README.md

 go run clampify.go watch demo-net

-The above command must be
+The above command must be run on every compute node/minion.
+The final argument is the name of the Neutron network to which all containers created on this host will be attached to.
+In the future, we expect to change this so that more fine grain control can be provided.